PedPEx/SinCosEnc-Conv_EP5101/README.md

 ## Config switches
-Pretty much everything of the [iC-NV](https://www.ichaus.de/product/ic-nv/) is configurable through config switches or a potentiometer. \
+Pretty much everything of the [iC-NV](https://www.ichaus.de/product/ic-nv/) is configurable through config switches and a potentiometer. \
 A detailed list of all configurable options will be added as soon as the first PCB layout is finished.